Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico State Stats and Trends

-- The New Mexico State Aggies have always covered the spread this season when underdogs by 18.5 points or more in four chances.
+- In New Mexico State's eight games this year, it has six wins against the spread.

-- New Mexico State's games this season have hit the over on five of eight set point totals (62.5%).
+- New Mexico State has hit the over in 62.5% of its opportunities this year (five times over eight games with a set point total).

-- When New Mexico State records more than 29.0 points, it is 3-0 against the spread and 1-2 overall.
+- New Mexico State is 3-0 against the spread and 1-2 overall in games when it scores more than 29.0 points.

-- When New Mexico State totals more than 435.0 yards, the team is 2-0 against the spread and 0-2 overall.
+- New Mexico State is 2-0 against the spread and 0-2 overall when the team piles up over 435.0 yards.

-- The New Mexico State Aggies have 13 giveaways this season, while the Utah State Aggies have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.